DotCamp/ultimate-blocks-legacy/readme.txt

 * IMPROVE: Change default counter, and label font size in the counter block.
 * FIX: Counter bug when change animation.
+* PRO: NEW: Load more pagination in post grid.
+* PRO: FIX: Schema indexing error Bad escape sequence in string in review block.

 = 3.1.4 =